rollbar/docs/onboarding/spring.md

 # Basic Configuration

-For a very simple configuration you can create a new RollbarConfig class such as the one below and add it to your project.
+For a very simple configuration you can create a new RollbarConfig.java file and add it to your project package scope to @ComponentScan.

 ``` java